-- 4.9 In advance of submitting this Application, Horizon has applied for planning permission under the TCPA from IACC to carry out SP&C works within the Wylfa Newydd Development Area.
-IACC is currently considering this application; but if granted this would enable Horizon to commence SP&C works within the Wylfa Newydd Development Area in advance of the Order being granted. - 4.10 In order to provide flexibility in undertaking the works, Horizon has decided to "twin-track" the SP&C application and so the Order also includes provisions authorising the same SP&C works for which it is hoped planning permission will be granted (identified as Work No. 12 of the authorised development in Schedule 1 of the Order).
+4.9 In advance of submitting this Application, Horizon has applied for planning permission under the TCPA from IACC to carry out SP&C works within ~~the Wylfa Newydd Development Area~~^{the WNDA}.
+IACC is currently considering this has resolved to grant the application; but if and so, once granted, this permission would enable Horizon to commence SP&C works within the ~~Wylfa Newydd Development Area~~^{WNDA} in advance of the Order being granted.

+4.10 In order to provide flexibility in undertaking the works, Horizon has decided to "twin-track" the SP&C application and so the Order also includes provisions authorising the same SP&C works for which it is hoped planning permission will be granted (identified as Work No. 121 of the authorised development in Schedule 1 of the Order).
 Article 5 therefore contains provisions which manage the relationship, and transition, between the planning permission and the Order in relation to the SP&C works.
+(In the event that the TCPA planning permission is not granted, Horizon will commence the SP&C works under the Order.)
+Appendix 1 of this document sets out an explanatory table which identifies the corresponding conditions and requirements and clearly specifies which will be in force following notice being served under article 5.
+The purpose of this table is to provide clarity over the transition from undertaking the SP&C works under the planning permission to under the Order.

-(In the event that the TCPA planning permission is not granted, Horizon will commence the SP&C works under the Order.) - 4.11 Schedule 4 (Deemed approval) sets out the draft planning conditions proposed under the TCPA and their corresponding "twin" Schedule 3 Requirement to ensure that there is consistency between these two separate planning instruments.
-Discussions on the draft TPCA planning conditions are still ongoing and will therefore need to be agreed and updated prior to the grant of the Order. - 4.12 In the event that the SP&C works have not been completed pursuant to the site planning permission before the Order is granted, article 5 would enable Horizon to serve notice on IACC informing it that it intends to undertake and complete the SP&C works under the Order, rather than the TCPA planning permission.
-Where Horizon gives notice that it intends to carry out the SP&C works under the Order (Work No.12), Horizon would be required to cease all works under the planning permission and all conditions of the planning permission would become unenforceable.
-Horizon would then be required to start discharging the SP&C Requirements under Schedule 3 (which mirror the obligations under the TCPA planning conditions).
+4.11 ~~Schedule 4 (Deemed approval) sets out the draft planning conditions proposed under the TCPA and their corresponding "twin" Schedule 3 Requirement to ensure that there is consistency between these two separate planning instruments.
+Discussions on the draft TPCA planning conditions are still ongoing and will therefore need to be agreed and updated prior to the grant of~~